w3c/window-management/security_and_privacy.md

 existing APIs like `window.screen` would expose most of the same information about that screen anyway.
-Additionally, user agents lack the context around a web application's window placement actions, and declarative arrangements specified by a site are unlikely to provide the requisite expresiveness for most use cases.
+Additionally, user agents lack the context around a web application's window placement actions, and declarative arrangements specified by a site are unlikely to provide the requisite expressiveness for most use cases.

 All newly exposed information could be gated by the proposed `window-placement` permission, limited to secure contexts, top-level frames, gated by user gesture, active window contexts, and other protections to help mitigate concerns around [fingerprinting](https://w3c.github.io/fingerprinting-guidance).

-The amount of information exposed to a given site would be at the discrecion of users and their agents.
-Rejecting promises, or providing limited information (e.g. a single `ScreenInfo` from `getScreens()` with values equivalent to the existing `window.screen` interface (or `undefined`)) exposes no new information.
-Exposing the full set of proposed information enables web applications to offer compelling functionality, and exposing some limited subset of that new information may be useful in some scenarios.
+The amount of information exposed to a given site would be at the discretion of users and their agents.
+Exposing the full set of proposed information (with user permission) enables web applications to offer compelling functionality, but exposing a limited subset of new information may be useful in some scenarios.

 Supporting queries for limited pieces of information is not directly useful to sites conducting window placement use cases, and does not specifically prohibit